mrc-ide/packit/api/README.md

 to the command.
 For example, the command for running AppTest.kt would be: `./api/gradlew -p api/app :app:test --tests AppTest`

 ## Building a docker image
-1. `./api/scripts/build` builds a docker image
+1. `./api/scripts/build` builds a docker image.
-2. `./api/scripts/build-and-push` builds and pushes an image to dockerhub and runs on CI
+2. `./api/scripts/build-and-push` builds and pushes an image to dockerhub.
+This script is run on CI.
-3. `./api/scripts/run` runs a built image with the current branch name
+3. `./api/scripts/run` runs a built image with the current branch name.